Toolkit/light-sheet microscopy

 Strengths here: appears more independently replicated; looks easier to implement in practice.

-light-sheet microscopy and optogenetic circuits address a similar problem space because they share recombination, translation.
+light-sheet microscopy and photobiomodulation therapy address a similar problem space because they share recombination, signaling, translation.

-Shared frame: shared target processes: recombination, translation; shared mechanisms: translation_control; same primary input modality: light
+Shared frame: shared target processes: recombination, signaling, translation; shared mechanisms: translation_control; same primary input modality: light

 Strengths here: appears more independently replicated; looks easier to implement in practice.

-light-sheet microscopy and photobiomodulation therapy address a similar problem space because they share signaling, translation.
+light-sheet microscopy and single-cell RNA sequencing address a similar problem space because they share recombination, translation.

-Shared frame: shared target processes: signaling, translation; shared mechanisms: translation_control; same primary input modality: light
+Shared frame: same top-level item type; shared target processes: recombination, translation; shared mechanisms: translation_control

 Ranked Citations